-I thought that this is an exceptionally good question so thank you Beth and I hope I will help you.
+I thought this was an excellent question, so thank you, Beth and I hope I will help you.

 Let me also say a huge thank you to all who subscribed to my channel.
-I really appreciate that you are here.
-Thanks to you I will be able to post more videos like this.
-Please make sure you will hit the like button as this makes the video more visible on the YouTube channel and more people would be able to learn for free.
+I appreciate that you are here.
+Thanks to you, I can post more videos like this.
+Please make sure you will hit the like button as this makes the video more visible on the YouTube channel, and more people will be able to learn for free.

-So, here is me inviting you to follow my journey in creating truly inclusive provision that will help you to support children and develop your skills.
+So, I invite you to follow my journey in creating genuinely inclusive provisions to help you support children and develop your skills.
 Are you ready?
-Let’s go!
+Let's go!

-Making friends is a very personal business and I want you to remember when helping or supporting children in this process to remember about that as I believe that forcing two children who do not like each other would be a mistake.
-However, we can help those children to respect one another and to teach them to enjoy the activity even when we are not happy with the social partner.
+Making friends is a very personal business, and I want you to remember when helping or supporting children in this process that I believe forcing two children who do not like each other would be a mistake.
+However, we can help those children to respect one another and to teach them to enjoy the activity even when we are not happy with their social partner.

-Remember that if children are aggressive (verbally, or physically) then the good practice is to not force them to work or play together as we don’t want to increase children anxiety, get somebody hurt, develop inappropriate behaviours.
-And your first and main role as the facilitator of social communication skills is to increase children self-esteem and you must agree with me that when you were hit or shouted this will not help you in self-worth.
+Remember that if children are aggressive (verbally or physically), then the good practice is not to force them to work or play together as we don't want to increase children's anxiety, get somebody hurt, or develop inappropriate behaviours.
+And your first and primary role as the facilitator of social communication skills is to raise children's self-esteem, and you must agree with me that when you are hit or shouted at, this will not help you in self-worth.

 It will do the opposite!

-Building a friendship depends on many different social skills and it’s one of the more complex social skills so we shouldn’t focus on that before we dealt with basic social skills such as emotional skills, self-regulation skills, communication skills, following rules, sharing the space and resources, turn-taking in a game, etc.
+Building a friendship depends on many different social skills, and it's one of the more complex social skills, so we shouldn't focus on that before we deal with basic social skills such as emotional skills, self-regulation skills, communication skills, following rules, sharing the space and resources, turn-taking in a game, etc.

-Making friends is particularly difficult for children who are shy, anxious, have communication difficulties, got through trauma and struggle with trust concept, children with low self-esteem, children with EAL, SEND children, children who lack adequate impulse control or children who antagonise/ bossy others.
+Making friends is particularly difficult for children who are shy, anxious, have communication difficulties, get through trauma and struggle with trust concepts, children with low self-esteem, children with EAL, SEND children, and children who lack adequate impulse control or antagonise/ bossy others.

-But the good news is that we can support those children and help them to make friends by creating safe and cooperative activities where we can teach them necessary skills and give them the opportunity to gain an understanding of friendship.
+But the good news is that we can support those children and help them make friends by creating safe and cooperative activities to teach them the necessary skills and allow them to understand friendship.

-We all must follow simple rules if we want to make and keep friends and children are no exception.
+We must follow simple rules to make and keep friends; children are no exception.
 What are the rules?